 Make Lunch at Home.
 Pack it in Newspapers.

 If you are Sri Lankan, what to have for lunch and where to get it is never a problem.
 Well, to be fair, it’s not your problem, it’s your mom’s.
 Remember that first cup of tea?
 If you are a Sri Lankan mom, you have that cup of tea at 5 am right before making lunch for each family member.
-While your husband and kids are sound asleep, you are peeling, cutting, frying and stewing in the wee hours of the morning.
+While your husband and kids are sound asleep, you are grating a coconut, cutting vegetables, and frying papadam in the wee hours of the morning.
 What’s that, Western moms?
 A sandwich, an apple and a cookie packed in a zip lock bag will do just fine?
-We’ve already discussed that no rice equals no food, right?
+Sri Lankan moms disagree.

 And by the way, zip lock bag?
 Too fancy.
 If you are Sri Lankan, you wrap rice and curry in a plastic sheet first, then in a double layer of old newspaper to keep it warm.
 If there’s any sauce on side, you pour it into a plastic bag, tie a knot and pack inside newspaper along with rice.